-Field Placement: National Policy and Advocacy Coalition on Homelessness (New Orleans, LA)
+Field placement: National Policy and Advocacy Council on Homelessness

 Alexandra conducted a research and mapping project of the intersections among housing, emergency assistance, and health in several New Orleans neighborhoods.
 She designed a survey instrument, conducted interviews and a focus group, and participated in city council and community organization meetings and hearings related to hunger, health, and housing.
 She also supported community assistance programs at Hope House, a local direct service provider.